 And as a reminder, if you live way out east, please check out our article on the best Chinese restaurants in Suffolk County, and if you’re in between, please check out our article on the best Chinese restaurants in Nassau County.

 So there you have it.
 Our complete guide to dining out Jewish-style on Christmas.
-We hope you enjoyed our recommendations, and please feel free to comment on them as well as add to the list your favorite Chinese restaurant.
+We hope you enjoyed our recommendations, and please feel free to comment on them as well as add to the list of your favorite Chinese restaurants.

 Humbly submitted for your consumption,